 During May 2023, the Company completed its pricing of an underwritten public offering of 5,000,000 shares of common stock (or prefunded warrants in lieu thereof) at an offering price to the public of \$1.20 per share (or \$1.199 per pre-funded warrant).
-The pre-funded warrants will be immediately exercisable at a nominal exercise price of \$0.001 or on a cashless basis and may be exercised at any time until all of the pre-funded warrants are exercised in full.
+The Company issued 750,000 pre-funded warrants which were immediately exercisable at a nominal exercise price of \$0.001 or on a cashless basis and may be exercised at any time until all of the pre-funded warrants are exercised in full.
+The 750,000 prefunded warrants were exercised during August 2023

 The gross proceeds to the Company from the offering of approximately \$6 million, before deducting the underwriters' fees and other offering expenses payable by Assure.
-The Company intends to use the net proceeds from the offering for general corporate purposes, including working capital, marketing, and capital expenditures.
+The Company intends to use the net proceeds from the offering of \$5.1 million for general corporate purposes, including working capital, marketing, and capital expenditures.